MarceloBeramendiCaballero/MarceloBeramendiCaballero/README.md

-<h1>Hi, I'm Marcelo!
+<h1>Hi, I'm Marcelo!</h1>
 I'm interested in how artificial intelligence and machine learning can be used to study neuroscience and human cognition.
-Below is a list of several of my projects.
+Below is a list of the projects I have worked on.

 <h2> Projects:</h2>